fionncur/IDStools/docs/source/usersguide.rst

         :align: center

-idsdump
+idscat
 -------

-*idsdump* is a utility that, as the name implies, dumps or prints all data on the console.
+*idscat* is a utility that, as the name implies, dumps or prints all data on the console.
 It is handy if you need to rapidly verify if specific fields or attributes have been filled out or empty .
 The output can also be saved to a file using extraction.